kwakie13/kwakie13/README.md

 ## 🚀 About Me

-I'm **Piotr**, I am a **Computer Science graduate** and currently, I am trying to find my first **job as a developer**.
+I'm **Piotr**, I am a **Computer Science graduate** and currently, I am trying to get my first **job as a developer**.
 While studying at Adam Mickiewicz University, my most significant experience was gained in programming with **Python**.

 Currently, I am deepening my knowledge - also in **Python** - while studying in the field of **Data Analysis**.

 ## 🛠️ Skills and experience

-You can check out my best work and experience in the pinned repositories below! ⬇️
+You can check out my best work and experience in the repositories below! ⬇️

-* **[planimbly](https://github.com/planimbly/planimbly)** - team project for the completion of bachelor studies in which we created a complex tool for generating schedules for units operating on a shift system.
+* **[planimbly](https://github.com/planimbly/planimbly)** - team project for the completion of bachelor studies in which we created a complex tool for generating schedules for workplaces operating in a shift system.
 I mainly worked in the field of developing an algorithm for generating schedule.

-* **[smiecioInator](https://github.com/kwakie13/smiecioInator)** - my biggest individual project which involved creating an autonomous garbage collector.
+* **[smiecioInator](https://github.com/kwakie13/smiecioInator)** - my biggest individual project which involved creating an AI-assisted garbage collector.
 In the project, I used a neural network, genetic algorithm, decision tree, and the A* algorithm.

 * **[InteriaGenerator](https://github.com/kwakie13/InteriaGenerator)** - simple yet highly useful project: a speedway match program generator, facilitating the work of journalists at Interia - the third-largest Polish sports portal.
 Provide team line-ups and get a txt file with the appropriate race line-ups.